When Peter Flom was 5, his family was told he would never go to college because of his learning differences. Fortunately, they didn’t accept that.

 My mother started researching and found a teacher named Elizabeth Freidus.
-(It’s pronounced “freed us,” which seems cool for a teacher of kids with learning issues).
+(It’s pronounced “freed us,” which seems cool for a teacher of kids with learning differences).
 My mom and Elizabeth made a deal to start a school.

 Elizabeth would do everything that was related to education.
-My mom would do everything else: fundraising, administration and all that.
+My mom would do everything else: fundraising, administration, and all that.
 And that school became the Gateway School.
 This was only two years after the term learning disability was first used by Dr. Samuel A. Kirk.
 So the school was pretty revolutionary.